-A nameserver reputation score is a measure of the trustworthiness and reputation of the nameservers associated with a particular domain (or set of domains).
+A nameserver reputation score measures the trustworthiness and reputation of the nameservers associated with a particular domain (or set of domains).

 Threat actors often use compromised or low-reputation nameservers to host phishing or malware distribution websites or to carry out other malicious activities.